cs-ed/edtech-plan-afrewin/README.md

   * The Aeries database is used by the instructor to take daily attendance and keep the gradebook(s) for the class.
 Students and parents may access Aeries to check their attendance and see their scores in the gradebook.
 * AP Classroom
   * The College Board offers free videos, topic questions, and progress checks to help students learn and prepare for the AP examination in May.
+* Zoom.us
+  * Zoom allows for remote meetings, including helping students who are out for a prolonged period or should the classes be shifted to remote learning.

 ### Hardware & Specifications